New Terms and Conditions for Teachers - Why?

 Albert Einstein 245367

-you could enter
+you could enter a code such as

-E763A Student 123456
+E763A Student 1

 or a completely randomized letter/number combination code and keep a written key to who has been assigned which code.